A Star Is Born (2018 film): Cast

 Additionally, Shangela appears as the drag bar MC, Willam Belli as drag queen Emerald, and Ron Rifkin as Jackson's rehab therapist Carl.
 Barry Shabaka Henley appears as Little Feet, a veteran session musician.
 Rebecca Field portrays Gail, while Michael Harney portrays Wolfie, a friend of Lorenzo.
 Lukas Nelson & Promise of the Real appear as Jackson's band.
-Members of the supergroup band include Don Was, Victor Indrizzo and Lenny Castro.
+Members of the supergroup band include Don Was, Victor Indrizzo, Michael Bearden, Lenny Castro, and George Doering.
 Eddie Griffin appears as a local preacher and Luenell appears as a cashier.
 Marlon Williams, Brandi Carlile, Alec Baldwin, Halsey and Don Roy King cameo as themselves.

 Production

 Pre-production

-Previous remakes of the original 1937 film included the 1954 musical and 1976 rock musical.
+Previous remakes of the original 1937 film included the 1954 adaptation starring Judy Garland, and the 1976 rock musical with Barbra Streisand and Kris Kristofferson as the leads.
 Furthermore, the Bollywood romance film Aashiqui 2 (2013) was inspired by A Star Is Born but was not a remake.
-Development of a new adaptation dated as far back as the late 1990s with Will Smith the intended lead player.
-However, Smith's participation was nixed by his decision to star in Ali.
-In 2000, Jamie Foxx and Oliver Stone were rumored to be seriously interested in remaking the film, with Foxx first seeking out R&B singer Aaliyah and then rising actor Paul Walker for the leading duo roles.
-Lauryn Hill and Mariah Carey were also sought for the lead roles, and Alicia Keys turned down an offer to play the female lead in the film.
-Plans for the adaptation were shelved for several years.
+Warner Bros. originally developed a new adaptation for director Carl Franklin and Will Smith, but Smith passed on the project in favor of starring in the Muhammad Ali biopic Ali (2001).
+In 2000, Jamie Foxx and Oliver Stone became attached to the project, with Foxx naming R&B singer Aaliyah as his first choice for the female lead.
+Lauryn Hill and Mariah Carey were also considered for the female lead, and Alicia Keys turned down an offer to play the female lead in the film.
+In 2002, Smith returned to the project and approached Jennifer Lopez to co-star in a version that would have reversed the story's traditional gender roles, with Lopez as the established star and Smith as the rising performer.
+Joel Schumacher was subsequently attached to direct, though he expressed uncertainty over whether the project would move forward.
+The adaptation was subsequently shelved for several years.

-In January 2011, it was announced that Clint Eastwood was in talks to direct Beyoncé in a third American remake of the film A Star Is Born (1937), with Bradley Cooper playing the male lead.
-However, the project was delayed on account of Beyoncé's pregnancy.
+In January 2011, Clint Eastwood entered talks to direct a new adaptation with Beyoncé in the lead role.
+The project was delayed on account of Beyoncé's pregnancy.
 In April 2012, writer Will Fetters told Collider that the script was inspired by Kurt Cobain.
 Over the course of the film's development, talks with Christian Bale, Leonardo DiCaprio, Tom Cruise, Johnny Depp and Smith to play the male lead failed to come to fruition.
 Eastwood was interested in Esperanza Spalding to play the female lead.
-Jennifer Lopez, Rihanna, Shakira, Janelle Monáe, Selena Gomez, Demi Lovato and Kesha were also considered for the lead female role.
-On March 24, 2015, Warner Bros. announced that Cooper was in final talks to make his directorial debut with the film.
+On March 24, 2015, Warner Bros.
+Pictures announced that Cooper was in final talks to make his directorial debut with the film.
 Beyoncé was again in talks to join, though still unsigned.
-In order to secure his first directorial commitment and in lieu of receiving an upfront salary, Cooper took a back-end deal in order to get the film made, resulting in a $39.9 million salary.
+In order to secure his first directorial commitment, Cooper forwent an upfront salary in favor of a back-end deal; Forbes later estimated that he earned about $40 million from the film.